simoncdn/kasa/README.md

 # KASA

 Kasa is a web application of an accomodation rental platform C2C.
-It is just a prototype so you can't do a fake booking and you can't see the price.
+It's a prototype so you can't do a fake booking and you can't see the price.
 But I'm working on a v2, more fonctionnal.

 In this project developted in a formation, I had the chance to work with a designer to develop my skills.
-I used reausable component and trained me to write code cleanest as I could.
+I used reausable components and trained me to write code cleanest as I could.

 You can see the result on vercel : https://kasa-eta.vercel.app/